 For the low budget travellers, youth hostels can be a great idea if you don’t mind sleeping in a room with a few other people.
 Youth hostels offer dormitory-like rooms with shared bathrooms/showers and are a great way to meet people whilst travelling.
 Some hostels even have private rooms if you don’t mind paying a little more for that luxury.

-Dining out on your holiday can become quite expensive when you think about paying for breakfast, lunch and dinner whilst travelling.
-Hotel rooms are well-equipped with a mini-fridge and some even come with a kitchenette which makes it convenient (and easier on your wallet) to cook your own meals or stock up on some necessities like fruit, bread, milk and snacks.
+Dining out on your holiday can become quite expensive when you’re always paying for breakfast, lunch and dinner.
+Hotel rooms are well-equipped with a mini-fridge and some even come with a kitchenette.
+This makes it convenient (and easier on your wallet) to cook your own meals or stock up on some necessities like fruit, bread, milk and snacks.

 Nowadays, everyone wants to stay connected to their friends and family with their smartphone or tablet when travelling overseas.
 Using your international roaming when abroad can rack up a very expensive mobile bill if you aren’t careful!
 A great way to stay connected for free is to take advantage of free WiFi at hotels and restaurants.
 Just remember to put your smartphone or tablet on airplane mode before you leave the country.